Learn how to express a command in Spanish using Gerundio/Spanish present participle

 ¡Ya estás devolviendo el dinero que robaste!Give back the money you stole!

 There is a colloquial set phrase in Spanish, indicating to get on with things, to move on:

 This is used in any context to express the desire to keep things moving.

-See also Using preposition a + infinitive to express a command and Using que + El Presente de Subjuntivo to express a wish/command
+See also Using preposition a + infinitive to express a command in Spanish and Using que + the present subjunctive in Spanish to to express a wish/command

 Want to make sure your Spanish sounds confident?